EnigmaWU/MyIOC_inTDD_withGHC/README_ArchDesign-State.md

 - **IOC_LinkUsageCmdExecutor**: Link configured to execute commands via callback or polling
   - Corresponds to **Executor** role in state machine
   - Receives commands and sends responses
-  - States: ExecutorReady → ExecutorBusyCbExecCmd (callback) or ExecutorReady → ExecutorBusyWaitCmd → ExecutorBusyAckCmd (polling)
+  - States: ExecutorReady → ExecutorBusyCbExecCmd (callback) or ExecutorReady → ExecutorBusyWaitCmd (polling)

 **Note**: A single link can have both usage types enabled for bidirectional command execution.